Who We Are

 The YWCA is the oldest and largest multicultural women's organization in the world.

 More important than the numbers, is our mission to eliminate racism and empower women.
-We provide safe places for women and girls, build strong women leaders, and advocate for women's rights and civil rights in Congress.
+We provide safe places for women and families, build strong leaders, and advocate for social justice and civil rights at both the state and federal levels.

-Women come to us in times of crisis, as survivors of rape or domestic violence.
-They come for job training and career counseling.
+People come to us in times of crisis.
 They come for childcare.
 They come for health and fitness.
 They come for a variety of reasons.
 But they come.
 And they leave with a renewed spirit, new skills, and stronger lives.